 William R. Brown, CPA, is the owner of The Brown Group which provides financial management consultation services.
 Bill is a former Chairman of the Virginia Beach Community Services Board and former member of the Virginia Beach Minority Business Council.
 He has served on many not-for-profit boards and is still active with non-profit entities.

-Donna S. Morris is a Vice President for Strategic Initiatives at the Hampton Roads Community Foundation, currently on loan to assist a new start-up non-profit called Reinvent Hampton Roads.
+Donna S. Morris is Executive Vice President for Reinvent Hampton Roads.
 Donna is a Past Chair of the Virginia Beach Community Services board and currently serves on the Virginia Beach Social Services Advisory Board.
 She brings decades of professional and volunteer experience to her role on the Executive Board for the Foundation.

 Virginia Diezel is an internationally acclaimed artist and owner of Ginny Diezel Studios.
 She is a community activist and passionate advocate for the needs of youth and the dispossessed.